 - Pour batter into the prepared pan and spread the batter to make a thin layer.

 - Cool in pan for 10 minutes, then invert the cake onto a rack.
 Peel the parchment paper of the cake.

-- Remove from the heat and stir in vanilla.
+- Remove the chocolate from the heat and let cool for 10 minutes.

 Frosting the Cake

-- Spread frosting on the first cake layer then top with second layer and spread with frosting again.ice bath and place the saucepan with the chocolate
+- Spread frosting on the first cake layer, just on top, then top with the second cake layer and spread with frosting again.

-- Add the third layer of cake and spread frosting on the top and sides of cake.
+- Add the third layer of cake and spread the frosting on the top and sides of the cake.